-\myparagraph{Geometry Estimation.} We evaluate the quality of the reconstructed geometry by comparing the rendered depth maps, normal maps, and predicted 3D meshes to the ground truth obtained from 3D scans.
+\myparagraph{Geometry Estimation.} We evaluate geometry reconstruction quality by comparing the rendered depth maps, normal maps, and predicted 3D meshes to the ground truth obtained from 3D scans.
 For per-scene multi-view optimization methods, we evaluate the predictions on held-out test views of the same scene.
 For single-image prediction methods, we simply run the pre-trained model~\cite{li2020inverse} or optimization~\cite{barron2014shape} on all test images and evaluate the results.
+Since neither of \cite{li2020inverse, barron2014shape} predicts novel views or full 3D shapes, we only evaluate their depth and normal predictions and omit the other two benchmarks.

-To evaluate the depth maps, we use the Scale-Invariant Mean Squared Error (\textbf{SI-MSE})~\cite{Eigen2014} between predicted and ground-truth images masked with ground-truth object masks: $\min_{\alpha \in \mathbb{R}} \sum_{k=1}^K \frac{1}{K}\|(I_{\text{gt}, k} - \alpha I_{\text{pred}, k})\odot M_{\text{gt}, k}\|_2^2$, where $\odot$ denotes the Hadamard product, and $\alpha$ is the scale optimized for all $K$ testing views of each scene.
+To evaluate depth maps, we use the Scale-Invariant Mean Squared Error (\textbf{SI-MSE})~\cite{Eigen2014} between predicted and ground-truth images masked with ground-truth object masks: $\min_{\alpha \in \mathbb{R}} \sum_{k=1}^K \frac{1}{K}\|(I_{\text{gt}, k} - \alpha I_{\text{pred}, k})\odot M_{\text{gt}, k}\|_2^2$, where $\odot$ denotes the Hadamard product, and $\alpha$ is the scale optimized for all $K$ testing views of each scene.
 For normal evaluation, we compute the \textbf{Cosine Distance} between the predicted and ground-truth masked normal maps.
 For direct shape evaluation, we follow DeepSDF~\cite{Park_2019_CVPR} to compute the bi-directional \textbf{Chamfer Distance} between $30,000$ points sampled from the predicted mesh surface and ground-truth mesh vertices.
-For methods that do not output explicit meshes~\cite{yariv2020multiview,mildenhall2020nerf,boss2021neural,physg2021,boss2021nerd,zhang2021nerfactor,wu2023nefii}, we run the marching cube algorithm~\cite{lorensen1998marching} for mesh extraction.
+For methods that do not produce explicit meshes~\cite{yariv2020multiview,mildenhall2020nerf,boss2021neural,physg2021,boss2021nerd,zhang2021nerfactor,wu2023nefii}, we run the marching cube algorithm~\cite{lorensen1998marching} for mesh extraction.
 Following IDR~\cite{yariv2020multiview}, for all methods, we take the largest connected component as the final mesh prediction.
-In rare cases where the method fails to converge during the training, we simply sample $30$k dummy points at the origin.
-All results are reported in \cref{fig:quantitative,tab:benchmark}.
-Since neither of \cite{li2020inverse, barron2014shape} predicts novel views or full 3D shapes, we only evaluate their depth and normal predictions and omit the other two benchmarks.
+In rare cases where a method fails to converge during the training, we simply sample $30$k dummy points at the origin.